The Multiplication Formulas of Weighted Quantum Cluster Functions: Introduction, notation and main results

+Recently, Keller, Plamondon and Qin gave a refined multiplication formula for cluster characters over $2$-Calabi--Yau triangulated category with tilting objects \cite{KPQ}.
+Its quantum analogue has been obtained in \cite{XXY} via a motivic version of weighted quantum cluster functions.

 The paper is organized as follows.
-In Section 2, we first define the chain of monomorphisms as a generalization of flag and then define the set of the chain of monomorphisms of certain type.
-In Section 3, we introduce the quantum cluster character attached to an abelian category with the Ext-symmetry in a general context.
-Lemmas \ref{vectorbundle1} and \ref{vectorbundle2} play an important role in characterizing the the quantum cluster character.
-Then we define the weight function and weighted quantum cluster character.
-By choosing appropriate pair of weight functions, we prove the multiplication formula of weighted quantum cluster characters in Section \ref{sectionofmaintheorem1}.
-Section 4 is contributed to define weighted quantum cluster character for a 2-Calabi-Yau triangulated category with a cluster tilting object.
-Lemmas \ref{vectorbundle3} and \ref{vectorbundle4} help to describe the structure of the quantum cluster character.
-We prove the multiplication formula of weighted quantum cluster characters in Section \ref{sectionofmaintheorem2}.
-Section 5 establishes the explicit connection between Theorem \ref{maintheorem1} and Theorem \ref{maintheorem2}.
-We make a correspondence $F$ between weighted quantum cluster characters in Section 3 and 4 by applying Geiss-Leclerc-Schr\"{o}er's correspondence as above.
-In Section 6, we show that Theorem \ref{maintheorem2} deduces the multiplcation formula in \cite{CDZ} by assigning proper weight functions.
+In Section~\ref{sec2}, we first define a chain of monomorphisms as a~generalization of flag and then define a set of chains of monomorphisms of certain type.
+In Section~\ref{sec3}, we introduce the quantum cluster function attached to an abelian category with the Ext-symmetry in a general context.
+Corollaries~\ref{vectorbundle1} and~\ref{vectorbundle2} play an important role in characterizing the quantum cluster function.
+Then we define the weight function and the weighted quantum cluster function.
+By choosing appropriate pair of weight functions, we prove the multiplication formula of weighted quantum cluster functions in Section \ref{sectionofmaintheorem1}.
+Section~\ref{sec4} is devoted to defining the weighted quantum cluster function for a 2-Calabi--Yau triangulated category with a cluster tilting object.
+Lemma \ref{vectorbundle3} helps to describe the structure of the quantum cluster function.
+We prove the multiplication formula of weighted quantum cluster functions in Section~\ref{sectionofmaintheorem2}.
+Section~\ref{sec5} establishes the explicit connection between the two multiplication formulas as stated in Theorem~\ref{th1} and Theorem~\ref{th2}.
+We make a correspondence between weighted quantum cluster functions in Section~\ref{sec3} and Section~\ref{sec4} by applying Geiss--Leclerc--Schr\"{o}er's correspondence as above.
+In Section~\ref{sec6}, we show that Theorem \ref{maintheorem2} recovers the multiplcation formula in \cite{fanqin} by assigning proper weight functions.